-We deemed the grants and exercises of stock options described above to be exempt from registration in reliance on Rule 701 of the Securities Act as offers and sales of securities under compensatory benefit plans and contracts relating to compensation.
+We deemed the grants and exercises of stock options issued under our equity compensation plans prior to the completion of our initial public offering in November 2017 to be exempt from registration in reliance on Rule 701 of the Securities Act as offers and sales of securities under compensatory benefit plans and contracts relating to compensation.
 Each of the recipients of securities in any transaction exempt from registration either received or had adequate access, through employment, business or other relationships, to information about us.